ajmwagar/blog/content/post/systems_engineering.md

 And he did.
 With almost a decade of experience on me, he had worked on many many projects, some of which I would dream to be able to work on, but don't have an aeronautical background.

-It got me thinking, people approach technology, specifically software, as this out of reach, mysterious, almost magically concept.
+It got me thinking, people approach technology, specifically software, as this out of reach, mysterious, almost magical concept.
 But the same people who are perplexed, or bewildered by software, many a time, have the problem solving, and systems skills to truly understand and appreciate software.

 I know many mechanically inclined people.
 I've been on race teams where we've taken apart engines in the pits, and put them back together before the green flag the next morning.
-These same people often remark how magically software seems.
+These same people often remark how magical software seems.

 Funnily enough, many of the software engineers I know, struggle greatly with Systems Design.
 They can do Leetcode hard problems with their eyes closed all day long, but systems design seems to send them in a loop rather quickly.